EdgeQuake vs LightRAG (Python)

 - Memory efficiency is critical

-- You need predictable latency (no GC pauses)
+- You want predictable latency (no GC pauses)

 Migration Guide